prompted365/harpoon-poc-edition/MEETING_READY.md

 ## 💬 30-Second Elevator Pitch

 > "Harpoon brings intelligent orchestration to hosted.ai's multi-tenant GPUaaS platform.
-We're already production-ready—routing workloads across Groq, Workers AI, and OpenAI based on user intent and cost constraints.
+We have production infrastructure operational—routing across Groq, Workers AI, and OpenAI based on user intent and cost constraints.
 What makes this powerful for hosted.ai is our **covenant system**: users describe what they want in natural language, and we automatically translate that to optimal GPU pool selection—whether that's your temporal scheduling for security or spatial scheduling for performance.
 We see hosted.ai as our primary GPU tier, positioned alongside Groq for cost-effective, high-throughput enterprise workloads."

 ---

 ## 🎯 Key Talking Points (By Section)

 ### 1. Overview (First 2 Minutes)
-- **Hook**: "Since October, Harpoon evolved from Rust PoC to production TypeScript platform on Cloudflare's edge"
+- **Hook**: "Since October, Harpoon evolved from Rust PoC to production-ready TypeScript platform on Cloudflare's edge"
-- **Production Proof**: "Live right now with real customers: https://harpoon-v2.pages.dev"
+- **Production Proof**: "Fully operational infrastructure: https://harpoon-v2.pages.dev - ready for enterprise deployment"
-- **Core Insight**: "Your multi-tenant GPU scheduling + our covenant orchestration = enterprise swarm AI"
+- **Core Insight**: "Your multi-tenant GPU scheduling + our covenant orchestration = what enterprises need for production swarm AI"

 ### 2. Architecture (Technical Deep-Dive)
 - **Layer 1**: Cloudflare Workers (270+ global PoPs)